dojo/docs/dojo/windowUnloaded.rst

 Introduction
 ============

 The dojo.windowUnloaded function is triggered on the onwindowunload browser event.
+This event is triggered when the user is leaving the current page.

 It executes all the functions contained in an existing private array.